kjwilder/lightsout/strategy.md

 . . .
 P .
 ```

-Applied to an empty board, they produce:
+Applying these rows to an empty board produces the following top three rows:
 ```
 0 0 0 0 0
 0 0 0 0 0